Frammyyy/Connect-Platform-Delta2/README.md

 ## Project Description
 Brief description of the Connect platform and what this project implements.
-(Refer to BMC document) *(Example: The Connect Platform is a web-based portal designed to link engineering students with real-world industry projects posted by companies, facilitating experiential learning and talent recruitment.)*
+(Refer to BMC document) Texas Engineering Interns is designed to connect engineering students with the best internship

 ---

 ## Pages Implemented
 1. **Landing Page** (`index.html`) - Introduction and sign-up interface.
-2. **Student Dashboard** (`student-dashboard.html`) - Personalized page for students.
+2. **Student Dashboard** (`student-dashboard.html`) - Personalized page for student profiles.
 3. **Company Dashboard** (`company-dashboard.html`) - Interface for companies to manage projects.
-4. **Project Listings** (`projects.html`) - A directory of available projects.
+4. **Project Listings** (`projects.html`) - A directory of available projects from various companies.

 ---